ErikOSorensen/StatsOkonomen/content/post/2023-02-23-methods-camp-for-new-phd-students-august-2023/index.md

 topics that are unfamiliar to most new PhD students, but introduce a bit more of the formal notation than new students traditionally have been familiar with.

-**Textbook**: A very compact book that covers everything is Oliver Linton's [Probability, Statistics and Econometrics](https://www.amazon.com/Probability-Statistics-Econometrics-Oliver-Linton-dp-0128104953/dp/0128104953/).
-A few additional readings will be made available.
+**Textbook**: There is no required textbook, but a suggestion of a book that covers everything is Oliver Linton's [Probability, Statistics and Econometrics](https://www.amazon.com/Probability-Statistics-Econometrics-Oliver-Linton-dp-0128104953/dp/0128104953/).
+A set of compact notes and a few additional readings will be made available.

 ## List of topics: